 Above Ceiling - All trades must call for inspections prior to installation of the ceiling.

 Final – The final inspection will be completed when all work is complete.
 If work is to be completed under multiple permits a Certificate of Completion can be requested for a specific scope when complete.
 The Certificate of Occupancy is issued once the project is completely finished.

 When hardships arise partial inspections can be requested.
 It is best to call for clarification when situations are not within the normal occurrences.

-You must appear in court to petition the judge if you need additional time to pay your ticket or court fines.
+You must appear in court to petition the judge for additional time to pay tickets and court fines.

 Burn permits are issued in compliance with the Mississippi Department of Environmental Quality requirements and EPA.
 A permit can be obtained for the clearing of land by contacting this office and completing the permit application.
 The fee is $150.